 A beautiful paper by Lucien Hardy demonstrates that quantum mechanics is the logical consequence of five simple axioms.
 The first four are fairly straightforward and are satisfied by classical theories.
 The fifth axiom, that of continuous transitions, is the most interesting.

 Let’s, at the very least, commit to a continuous time.
 It seems natural for space to be continuous too, with all its points considered equally good positions for objects to occupy.
 Even if restricted to a finite-sized region, such as the interior of a box, an object can occupy any of infinitely many possible states.
 If our laws of physics allow infinitely precise measurements (say, perhaps, by shining incredibly weak and narrow beams of light to “see” the object’s position), then our box can store an unlimited amount of information.
 In such a world, it would seem that computers of bounded size can be constructed to have unbounded power: for instance, by making their parts arbitrarily small.
-To avoid trivializing the role of intelligent life, it’s essential to limit computational resources somehow.
-One solution is to make the number of distinguishable states finite, for bounded systems.
-First, some definitions:
+Natural selection and life, as we know them, thrive on the challenge of searching for solutions intelligently, using bounded computation.
+To avoid trivializing life, it’s essential to limit computational resources somehow.
+One solution is to make it so that finite-sized systems have a finite number of distinguishable states.
+Let’s define exactly what we mean.